 Learning Objectives for Fundamentals of Natural Lifemanship:

-1. Understand the neurobiology of trauma and how our adaptive responses to trauma often result in disorders affecting self-regulation and relationships and become “state change disorders.”
+1. Understand the neurobiology of trauma and how our adaptive responses to trauma often compromise self-regulation and relationships.

-2. Learn how to use ground and mounted work with horses to begin to reorganize the brain and restore healthy functioning of the stress response system.
+2. Learn how we use ground and mounted work with horses to begin to reorganize the brain and restore healthy functioning of the stress response system.

 3. Understand the different types of regulation (e.g., bottom-up, top-down) and learn how the physiology and psychology of the horse help clients learn functional ways to emotionally regulate.

 4. Understand the Fundamental NL Principles (including the Principle of Pressure, Principle of Choice, Principle of Body Energy and Principle of Self-Regulation, among others), how these are introduced and used in therapy sessions, and how they are applied in human relationships outside the therapy setting (e.g., in the home, at school).